-Navigate to Firewall > DDoS and click Configure next to the Managed Ruleset containing the rule you will adjust.
+Navigate to Security > DDoS and click Configure next to the Managed Ruleset containing the rule you will adjust.

 Click Browse rules and paste the Rule ID in the search field.

 Decrease the rule’s Sensitivity Level to Essentially Off or change the action of the rule to Log.